 Block on Trump's Asylum Ban Upheld by Supreme Court

-In June 2009, Danielle Jordan claims that she went into a Philadelphia Dunkin' Donuts and requested that they douse her coffee with artificial sweetener, as she suffers from diabetes, reports Reuters.
+In June 2009, Danielle Jordan claimed that she went into a Philadelphia Dunkin' Donuts and requested that they douse her coffee with artificial sweetener, as she suffers from diabetes, reports Reuters.

-And so began the Dunkin' Donuts coffee lawsuit.
+And so began the Dunkin' Donuts sugar lawsuit.

-Jordan blames the company, and believes that the incident was the result of a sugar mix-up.
-And now she wants money for what her lawyer calls "a loss of life's enjoyment."
+Jordan blamed the company and believed that the incident was the result of a sugar mix-up.
+She sought money for what her lawyer calls "a loss of life's enjoyment."

 In tort actions, it's generally the duty of the plaintiff to demonstrate that the defendant is responsible by "a preponderance of the evidence."
-There are a lot of evidentiary problems that indicate that Danielle Jordan may not be able to do so.
+Your attorney will walk you through the kind of evidence needed to prove that you were harmed.

-The questions go on and on, which doesn't bode well for Danielle Jordan and her Dunkin' Donuts coffee lawsuit.
+These types of questions go on and on, which doesn't bode well for any lawsuit.